GDevelopApp/GDevelop-documentation/docs/gdevelop5/publishing/ios/index.md

 It is important to verify that your game is ready to be exported for iOS:

 - In the game properties that are accessible from the [Project Manager](/gdevelop5/interface)), make sure to enter a valid _package name_.
 A package name is an identifier like this: `com.yourname.gamename`.
 It's like the address of a website but reversed.
 You can choose any package name provided that:

     - It is not used by another game or application on iOS or Android.
     - It is written with only letters, numbers, and dots.
 Only put one dot between words (for example, `com..mygame` or `..mygame` are not valid). _Limit this identifier to 2-5 words maximum._
     - You properly registered it on the [App Store Connect website](./app-store), if you want to publish it on the App Store.

 - Also check that you've included the required icons.

+!!! warning

+    If you don't use the same package name in your project properties and in your Apple Developer accounts setting ("App Id"), the iOS builds won't work.

 ## Create your Apple Developer account